\'Etale homotopy groups of algebraic groups and homogeneous spaces: The homotopy exact sequence down to degree 3

 \section{The homotopy exact sequence down to degree 3}

 In this section we establish the homotopy exact sequence of Theorem \ref{homex} in degrees $\geq 3$ and prove some auxiliary statements that will also serve in the low-degree part.
-We shall assume throughout that the subgroup $H\subset G$ is smooth, which is allowed by Remark \ref{Hred}.
+We shall assume throughout that the base field $k$ is algebraically closed and that the connected subgroup $H\subset G$ is smooth, which is allowed by Fact \ref{ethomfacts}(2) and Remark \ref{Hred}.